 However, this relatively relaxed status quo could change radically, once cigarette smoking becomes less of a social concern.
 Since 2011, the UK has seen a 5% drop in smoker numbers, and the rate is still falling.
 Paradoxically, this drop is probably thanks to higher numbers of vaping Brits, many of whom enjoy menthol e liquid!

 If smoking fades away altogether, vaping could replace it as the “new smoking”.
-In this scenario, authorities could start to tighten rules around vape products, such as vape pens, pod vapes and vape juice.
+In this scenario, authorities could further tighten rules around vape products, such as e cigarette devices and vape juice.
 As a result, e liquid flavours like CBD and menthol could theoretically face a ban.

 Right now, they’re going after tobacco, but later it could be e liquid.
 Don’t forget, countries like Turkey, Taiwan and Mexico have already outlawed vaping altogether.
 Meanwhile, others (like the US) have tight rules in place when it comes to e liquid choice and availability.

 People with nice hats will steal your menthol vape juice

 The way I see it, the powers that be are only giving e liquid a relatively easy ride right now because tobacco is still public enemy No 1.
 But what happens when the smouldering tobacco monster is slain for good?
 Or if cigarettes end up being taxed so highly that only people with nice hats can afford them?